The exhibition “My Free Country” in Maarjamäe Palace takes visitors

 The story begins with the winds of change in the 20th century, when changes reached the westernmost governorates of the Russian Empire – Estonia and Livonia.
-Revolutions and WWI, but also electricity, sport, fast vehicles and so on that changed society and everyday life.
 A group of Estonians emerges who start working towards autonomy.
 This culminates in the declaration of the independence of the Republic of Estonia on 23 February 1918 in Pärnu from the balcony of the Endla Theatre.
 Visitors can picture themselves on the balcony of the theatre and read the manifesto of independence.

 Room 2 – Building the Republic of Estonia

 The Republic was born in the midst of war.
-We must remember the War of Independence, the military coat belonging to war hero Julius Kuperjanov with its fatal bullet hole, as we should also remember the assistance that came from abroad.
-Once the medals have been awarded to heroes, the story becomes bright again, as the war is over, the border is finalised, and a peaceful period of building a new state begins, albeit temporarily disrupted by an attempted Communist coup.
+But once the medals have been awarded to heroes, the story becomes bright again as the war is over.
 Gradually, life gets better, the Estonian language starts to gain a foothold everywhere, new farmsteads appear, the country becomes a renowned exporter of butter and eggs.
-Although the financial crisis takes its toll and life was tough for workers, life becomes more comfortable – an AEG fridge, an Elektrolux vacuum cleaner and a Siemens electric shaver.
 Visitors can go on a bike ride in Tallinn, Pärnu or Narva.
 Children can try to make a tower of eggs.

 Room 3 -

 Life in the Republic of Estonia

 A time of plenty, leisure and rest in the beautiful homeland, a break for many.
 Estonia’s own industry is getting on its feet.
 Visitors can experience the glamour of the 1930s and learn some fashionable dances.
-However, things are brewing in the state, the opposition is suppressed, anything unpleasant is hidden behind home beautification drives and other campaigns promoting nationalism.
 The first President moves into Kadriorg Palace.

 Room 4 – World War II and the end of